The First-Year Experience

 - Student is a parent with custody of a child or children or caring for a dependent who is living with them.

-- Student is living with immediate family or legal guardian.
-Parent(s), sibling(s), or grandparent(s) are the only individuals that qualify as immediate family.
-Immediate family or legal guardian must also live within a 40-mile radius of campus.
+- Student is living with family or a legal guardian.
+Family or legal guardian must also live within a 40-mile radius of campus.

 - Student has extenuating circumstances.